randomperson189/WorkshopUploader/Documentation/QuickStart.md

 1. Navigate to your base **Unreal Engine** directory (for example: **C:\Program Files\Epic Games\UE_4.27** depending on what engine version your project is using)
 2. Within the base **Unreal Engine** directory, navigate to **Engine\Plugins\Online**
 3. Copy the folder called **OnlineSubsystemSteam** and paste it into your game project's **Plugins** folder
-4. Navigate to your project directory and right click your .uproject file and click **Generate Visual Studio project files**
+4. Navigate to your game project directory and right click your .uproject file and click **Generate Visual Studio project files**
 5. Open your project's .sln file in **Visual Studio**
 6. In the **Visual Studio** solution explorer within your game's code project, navigate to **Plugins\OnlineSubsystemSteam\Source\Private** and open **OnlineSubsystemSteam.cpp**
 7. Scroll down to where it shows **#if UE_EDITOR** (around line 578) and comment this part out so that it now looks like this